aderant-handshake/HSFramework-Public/README.md

 *   **h-group, v-group**:  display the content in the section as either a vertical or horizontal list
 *   **stacked**:  sets all sections in a single vertical grid
 *   **compact**:  set the photo and header on top, and puts details and footer stacked beneath, this is also the layout that will be used on small viewport
-*   **title, subtitle** - child elements of the header section, will expand font size and spacing on medium and greater viewports.
+*   **title, subtitle** - child elements of the header section, will expand font size and spacing on medium and greater view ports.

 > Note: except for **hs-upc-photo**, the content contained in a particular section is arbitrary.
 If your use-case doesn't require a section, like a footer, then supply a grid-template-areas rule that leaves that section out.
 The photo section expect a photo, if you do not have/need one, then add hs-upc-nophoto class to the root element.